biosimulations/biosimulations/docs/users/faqs.md

 **How can I execute a project before publication to BioSimulations?**

 BioSimulations executes projects using [runBioSimulations](https://run.biosimulations.org), which uses the simulation tools validated by [BioSimulators](https://biosimulators.org).
 Investigators can directly use runBioSimulations to execute projects.
 In addition, each simulation tool is available as a Docker image that provides a consistent command-line interface, and most simulation tools provide consistent Python APIs.
-These tools can be used to perform the same simulations that BioSimulations will when it publishes your project.
+These tools can be used to perform the same simulations as BioSimulations when it publishes your project.
 More information and tutorials are available from BioSimulators and runBioSimulations.

 **Where does runBioSimulations execute simulations and store their outputs?**